Taut foliations from knot diagrams: Applications: arborescent knots and some braid closures

 \subsection{Arborescent knots}

-The family of arborescent tangles can be defined as the minimal family of tangles containing all rational tangles and that is closed under horizontal and vertical tangle composition.
-Arborescent links are links that can be obtained as closure of arborescent tangles.
-They can be described in terms of planar weighted trees.
-We refer to \cite{BonSieb} for a precise definition and details.
-See Figure \ref{fig: Arborescent} for an example.
+The family of arborescent tangles is defined as the minimal family of tangles that contains all rational tangles and is closed under both horizontal and vertical tangle composition.
+Arborescent links are those obtained as closures of arborescent tangles.
+These links can be described combinatorially using planar weighted trees\footnote{Here, by a planar weighted tree we mean a tree with $\mathbb{Z}$–weighted vertices embedded in $\mathbb{R}^2$, together with the choice of an angular sector at each vertex.}, where each vertex represents a twisted band and the weight gives the number of half-twists (positive for right-handed twists and negative for left-handed ones).
+Whenever two vertices are joined by an edge, the corresponding bands are plumbed together.
+In this way, one obtains a possibly non-orientable surface, and the associated link is its boundary.
+In our drawings, the chosen angular sector at a vertex $v$ will be indicated simply by writing the weight $w_v$ inside it.